How to Clean and Maintain a Furnace

 3 Major Advantages of Cleaning Your Furnace

 A buildup of dirt and debris makes a furnace work harder.
-When the furnace has to continuously work harder, parts are going to wear out quicker.
-Consider furnace servicing an investment that will pay for itself later by extending the equipment’s lifespan.
+When the furnace has to work harder, components will wear out quicker.
+Furnace maintenance is a small investment that will pay for itself by maximizing the lifespan of your equipment.

 Step 1 - Turn Off the Power and Gas

-The furnace should never be cleaned while the power is still on.
-If the furnace is gas-powered, turn off the gas too.
-Remember, only the person who cut the power and gas should turn them back on.
+Never attempt to clean the furnace when the power is still on.
+If the furnace uses natural gas, turn off the gas as well.
+Remember, the person who cut the power and gas flow is the only person to turn them back on.

 Step 2 - Clean the Outside of the Furnace

-It’s best to go ahead and clean the outside of the furnace and the surrounding area first.
-An ordinary vacuum with a brush attachment can handle the job.
-HOWEVER, don’t vacuum electrical components.
-Instead, use a duster on those areas.
+It’s best to clean the outside of the furnace and surrounding area first.
+An ordinary vacuum with a brush attachment will do the trick.
+However, do not vacuum electrical components.
+Use a duster in those areas.